KevinEverywhere/bob-angular/README.md

 *The `libs` folder is put into the app folder  through the `.bowerrc` file when 'bower install' is run.

+### Distribute Code

+The next step is handled internally: through Gruntilfe, grunt selects the necessary files from app/libs and creates a directory structure child to the dist directory.
+The application run from app and dist/app are the same in function, but dist/app files are less than a quarter the size.

 ### Run the Application

 The application should be testable in localhost:3000 by running _npm start_.
 If that port is already being used, look at the console to see which port that the application found available.

 ```
 npm start